 - apply industry standard modelling and simulation software to solve engineering problems

-- critically analyse input and output data to evaluate accuracy and uncertainty in models and simulations.
+- critically analyse input and output data as part of a team to evaluate accuracy and uncertainty in models and simulations.

 Teaching and assessment